alinke/PixelArt/README.md

 PixelAlbum
 ==========

-Source code for the Pixel Frame Android app
+Source code for the Pixel Frame Android app.
+This is an old, legacy app, use PixelAnimate2 instead